mrcsrsch/Careers-in-MNEs/data/README.txt

 Intermediate data files will be stored in this folder.
+The source data should be placed in /data/source_data/.
+See the overall README.